Be Effective When Working Remotely

 It’s good to know how and when your team works, what on, and for how long.
 The best way to obtain all that information is to use time tracking software, such as TimeCamp.
 It can work also as a project management tool, which is especially convenient when you have to manage a remote team from one place

 TimeCamp tracks all activities of your team and presents them in the form of reports.
-With the feature of screenshots, you can see what exactly your team has been working on.
 There’s also a feature of billable and non-billable hours, productive and non-productive activities, invoicing, reporting, and many others which your team can use.

 When using time tracking software, you can apply time management techniques that you’ve learned during the time management course for even better results.